redpanda-data/connect/website/docs/components/inputs/gcp_pubsub.md

 ### `project`

-`string` The project ID of the target subscription.
+The project ID of the target subscription.

+Type: `string`
+Default: `""`

 ### `subscription`

-`string` The target subscription ID.
+The target subscription ID.

+Type: `string`
+Default: `""`

 ### `max_outstanding_messages`

-`number` The maximum number of outstanding pending messages to be consumed at a given time.
+The maximum number of outstanding pending messages to be consumed at a given time.

+Type: `number`
+Default: `1000`

 ### `max_outstanding_bytes`

-`number` The maximum number of outstanding pending messages to be consumed measured in bytes.
+The maximum number of outstanding pending messages to be consumed measured in bytes.

+Type: `number`
+Default: `1000000000`